top of page

 Kristin Cunningham

-In 2022, Crispin Barrymore and Kristin Cunningham acquired the McCloud Dance Hall with the intention of creating a safe space to bring people together to heal through community, music and dance.
-The Dance Hall will once again be reinvented.
+In 2022, Kristin Cunningham acquired the McCloud Dance Hall with the intention of restoring the space to bring people together through fellowship, music and dance.
+The Dance Hall will shine once again!

 1998-2022